$\mathbb{Q}$-curves, Hecke characters and some Diophantine equations: Construction of the Hecke character

-{\bf Extension:} To extend $\chi$ to $\II_K$, it is enough to define it on id\`eles that generate the class group of $K$.
-Let $\{\id{q}_1,\cdots,\id{q_h}\}$ be prime ideals of $K$ generating $\Cl(K)$ (we can and do assume they are not ramified in $K/\Q$).
-Since $\id{q}_i$ is not principal, it must split in $K/\Q$, so if $q_i = \norm(\id{q}_i)$, we can take as representatives the id\`ele $a_i$ in $\II_K$ with trivial infinite component and finite components:
+{\bf Extension:} As explained before, to extend $\chi$ to the whole id\`ele group $\II_K$, it is enough to define it on id\`eles whose image via $\Id$ (in (\ref{eq:ideleSES})) generate the class group of $K$.
+For that purpose, let $\{\id{r}_1,\cdots,\id{r}_h\}$ be prime ideals of $K$ whose class generate $\Cl(K)$ (we can and do assume they are not ramified in $K/\Q$).
+Since $\id{r}_i$ is not principal, it must split in $K/\Q$, so if $r_i = \norm(\id{r}_i)$, the element $a_i$ in $\II_K$ with trivial infinite component and finite components: